 So, since farting is no respecter of rank or genteel pretense, and a fart can seem like an embarrassing comeuppance, one must always be prepared to quickly excuse oneself and move to a great distance where this wind can be broken or expelled without restraint.

 To quote Day King, “Farting is the nemesis that deflates our vain pretensions & proves our human fallibility.
 In the inarticulate speech of the fart we can hear our lower nature striving to express itself.
 Rude it may be, but at least it’s honest.”
+Visit us at.